ArttyOM/Bound/README.md

-# Bound
+#Bound
-This game was created for 48 hours on GGJ2018 using Unity3d, so there is many bugs and project architecture is awfull=)
+This game was created on Unity3d for GGJ2018 in 48 hours, so there may be swarms of bugs.
+Project architecture is awful too.=)

 Rules:

-Player (or players) plays as Wizard and Warrior, each with own uniq abilities
+Can be played by 1 or 2 players as Wizard and Warrior, each one with his own set of unique abilities.

-Use mouse for moving Warrior, left click to attack, right click for using mage as weapon
+Use mouse for moving Warrior, left click to perform an attack, right click to use mage as rotating weapon

+.
-Use WASD for moving Wizard, Q - cast fireball, E - aggro, R - confuse enemies (Warning!
-Warrior will be confused too!), Space - to revenge to warrior for rotating you
+Use WASD for moving Wizard, Space - cast fireball, E - aggro, R - confuse enemies (Warning!
+Warrior will be confused too!),
+Q - revenge warrior for rotation

-Your win condition:
+Victory condition:
-Destroy all enemy towers (for this you should seat on em for 3 seconds)
+ Destroy all enemy towers (to destroy the one, you should stand beneath it for 3 seconds) .